forcedotcom/lwc-dev-server/CONTRIBUTING.md

 npm version minor
 ```

+#### 2) Push to NPM

-Currently we work with Jason Grantham to push signed packages to npmjs.com.
+Currently we work with Jason Grantham to manually push signed packages to npmjs.com every Thursday.

 ### Publishing an Internal Testing Version